albertas/shortify/README.md

 4. Using raw SQL statements instead of ORM to form the SQL statement.
  - 4.1.
 ORM is used to create SQL queries.
  - 4.2.
 Raw SQL queries are hardcoded completely overcoming ORM usage.
 5. Usage of synchronous VS asynchronous views (became available from Django 3.1).
+Database queries are still made synchronously, asynchronous database will be available only from Django 4.0.
  - 5.1.
 Synchronous view
  - 5.2.
-Asynchronous view (database queries are still made synchronously, asynchronous database will be available only from Django 4.0).
+Asynchronous view when Click objects creation is awaited
+ - 5.3.
+Asynchronous view when Click objects creation is executed as separate async task

 ### 1. Usage of database indexes